Protesters crash PM's opening of new Christchurch high school

-Protesters have gathered outside a new Christchurch High School where Prime Minister Jacinda Ardern is speaking.
+Protesters have gathered outside a new Christchurch high school where Prime Minister Jacinda Ardern is speaking.

 The Freedom and Rights Coalition is behind the event, sharing the details on social media with the title: "Emergency Protest 1".